cepdnaclk/e20-3yp-Smart-IOT-Indoor-Lighting-System/README.md

 Controller is split into **A** (Internet/IoT) and **B** (local comms):

-1. **Controller A** connects to AWS IoT Core over Wi‑Fi → handles schedules & direct user settings.
+- **Controller A** connects to AWS IoT Core over Wi‑Fi → handles schedules & direct user settings.
-2. **Controller B** uses BLE to receive Wi‑Fi creds & ESP‑NOW channel info from Controller A → streams sensor coordinates & automation triggers.
+- **Controller B** uses BLE to receive Wi‑Fi creds & ESP‑NOW channel info from Controller A → streams sensor coordinates & automation triggers.
-3. **Serial link** between A & B carries chunked JSON (seq‑number + ACK + buffering) for reliable data exchange.
+- **Serial link** between A & B carries chunked JSON (seq‑number + ACK + buffering) for reliable data exchange.
-4. **Mobile WebSocket**: Controller B hosts WS server → mobile app listens for live position dots on room map.
+- **Mobile WebSocket**: Controller B hosts WS server → mobile app listens for live position dots on room map.

-6.1 High‑Level Communication

-Controller is split into A (Internet/IoT) and B (local comms):

-Controller A connects to AWS IoT Core over Wi‑Fi → handles schedules & direct user settings.

-Controller B uses BLE to receive Wi‑Fi creds & ESP‑NOW channel info from Controller A → streams sensor coordinates & automation triggers.

-Serial link between A & B carries chunked JSON (seq‑number + ACK + buffering) for reliable data exchange.

-Mobile WebSocket: Controller B hosts WS server → mobile app listens for live position dots on room map.

-6.2 Controller Communication Design
+### 6.2 Controller Communication Design

 Our controller design uses two ESP32s due to a hardware constraint: simultaneous use of Wi‑Fi (for AWS IoT Core) and ESP‑NOW/BLE (for local communication) isn’t possible with a single antenna.
 To solve this:

-We split the controller into Controller A and Controller B, connected via serial communication.
+- We split the controller into **Controller A** and **Controller B**, connected via serial communication.

-Controller A:
+#### Controller A

-Connects to the internet via Wi‑Fi.
+- Connects to the internet via Wi‑Fi.

-Handles MQTT communication with AWS IoT Core and fetches bulb settings/schedules from the backend database.
+- Handles MQTT communication with AWS IoT Core and fetches bulb settings/schedules from the backend database.

-Directly controls the AC/DC dimmer hardware wired to it.
+- Directly controls the AC/DC dimmer hardware wired to it.

-Sends Wi‑Fi credentials and the MAC address of the sensor to Controller B for network access and WebSocket streaming.
+- Sends Wi‑Fi credentials and the MAC address of the sensor to Controller B for network access and WebSocket streaming.

-Controller B:
+#### Controller B

-Receives automation lighting setup triggers from the sensor (via ESP‑NOW/BLE).
+- Receives automation lighting setup triggers from the sensor (via ESP‑NOW/BLE).

-Relays triggers to Controller A over the serial link.
+- Relays triggers to Controller A over the serial link.

-Hosts a WebSocket server over TCP/IP to stream real-time sensor coordinates to the mobile app GUI (for live dot placement).
+- Hosts a WebSocket server over TCP/IP to stream real-time sensor coordinates to the mobile app GUI (for live dot placement).

 Local sensor communication is handled via:

-BLE for credential transfer and control signals (including broadcast restarts on Controller B reboot).
+- **BLE** for credential transfer and control signals (including broadcast restarts on Controller B reboot).

-ESP‑NOW for position data and lighting rule distribution.
+- **ESP‑NOW** for position data and lighting rule distribution.

 Automation rules are stored in MongoDB Atlas and distributed to sensors as needed.

 Reliability over the serial link is ensured using a chunked JSON transmission system with sequence numbers, acknowledgments, buffers, and queues.

-### 6.2 Sensor Unit FSM
+### 6.3 Sensor Unit FSM

 | State        | Flags       | Actions                                                                                     | Next            |
 |--------------|-------------|---------------------------------------------------------------------------------------------|-----------------|